-We will be seen as a key partner in the climate health emergency, actively engaging with and working in partnership with other organisations across the UK and internationally to enhance delivery of urgent climate action
+We will be seen as a key partner in the climate health emergency, actively engaging with and working in partnership with other organisations across the UK and internationally to enhance delivery of urgent climate action.

-• Develop new partnerships and strengthen existing partnerships in order to facilitate local, national and international public health competency and capacity and to ensure global solidarity in this agenda, and to communicate to our members on the work that we undertake with partners, e.g. map out partnerships and scope work with new and existing partners in the climate, environment, and health field (e.g. with other Royal Colleges, FPH Treasurer will support them to disinvest from fossil fuels).
+• Develop new partnerships and strengthen existing partnerships in order to facilitate local, national and international public health competency and capacity and to ensure global solidarity in this agenda, and to communicate to our members on the work that we undertake with partners, e.g., map out partnerships and scope work with new and existing partners in the climate, environment, and health field both nationally and internationally.